evanoneill811/Group25/CODEOFCONDUCT.md

 like social media.
 Violating these terms may lead to a temporary or permanent ban.

+## Decisions

+Group will come to consesus for decisions

+## Attendance

+Missing members from meetings will go to SCRUM master for recap according to meeting notes

+## Meetings and Location

+Meetings will take place at 1230 on Thursdays after 305 class.
+Location is fluid at the moment.

+## Agenda and Minutes notes

+SCRUM master will take notes of every meeting

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],